wove/scroll-containers/README.md

 ensure that the element is always in view.

 You can have more than one `.scroll-container` per page, but only one `.scroll-element` per container.

+An demonstration with various container and element sizes is available at http://wove.github.io/scroll-containers/